 On January 12, 1967, Chronic Wasting Disease was first identified in Colorado in a captive deer herd.
 It was later detected in free-ranging deer in 1981.
 The disease subsequently spread to surrounding areas of northern Colorado and southern Wyoming by the 1990s.
 It has continued to spread and is one of the most concerning and challenging natural resource issues facing wildlife professionals today.

-What is it?
+What is Chronic Wasting Disease?

-How is it transmitted?
+How does it spread?